 In March 2015 the Parish Council commissioned an extensive questionnaire survey as part of the evidence gathering process that was distributed to all 3,400 dwellings (about 3,500 households) in the Parish.
-To achieve a higher rate of awareness and return of questionnaires just over a fifth of all households in the Parish were contacted directly.
+To achieve a higher rate of awareness and return of questionnaires just over a fifth of all households (about 700 households) in the Parish were contacted directly.
 All questionnaires were delivered and collected individually from every household.
+A total of 382 questionnaires were completed giving a response rate of just over 11%.
+Given the difficulty of engaging the local community in neighbourhood planning and confusion over the different roles of the statutory authorities this was considered to be an excellent response.
+Most questionnaires were completed in full.